devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 # Git Material

 Git material is used to pull your application source code during the CI step.
-Inside git material when you click on `Add material` you will see three options as shown below:
+Select `Git material` section of the  `App Configuration`.
+Inside `Git material` when you click on `Add Git material` you will see three options as shown below:

-1. Select Provider
+1. Git Account
 2. Git Repo URL
-3. Checkout Path
+3. Checkbox for Checkout Path

 Devtron also supports multiple git repositories in a single deployment.
 We will discuss this in detail in the multi git option [below](git-material.md#4-multi-git).

 ![](../../.gitbook/assets/move1%20%283%29.gif)

-## 1. Select Provider
+## 1. Git Account

-In the provider section, you have to select the git provider of your code repository like- Github, Gitlab, and Bitbucket, etc. If you are using a private git repository, you can configure your git provider via [git provider config](../git-provider-config/).
+In this section, you have to select the git provider of your code repository like- Github, Gitlab, and Bitbucket, etc. If you are using a private git repository, you can configure your git provider via [git provider config](../git-provider-config/).

 ## 2. Git Repo URL